tcstewart95/step_counter/README.md

     //Get the total number of steps between the start and end date in intervals.
     //Returns key-value pairs of the start of the interval in milliseconds since the "Unix epoch" and the total
     //number of steps in that interval.
+Keys are sorted by time ascending.
-    Future<String> stepCount = StepCounter.getStepsInIntervals(start, end, intervalLength, intervalUnit);
+    Future<Map<dynamic,dynamic>> stepCount = StepCounter.getStepsInIntervals(start, end, intervalLength, intervalUnit);

     //Get the total number of steps between the start date and end date.
     //Returns an int.